wolexyg/Data-Analysis-with-Python-Projects/README.md

 ## from the above chart,we have concluded that there is no negligible impact on the student's score due to their parent's marital status

+# Project 3-Movies and Income data Analysis
+## Business Data Challenge
+Companies in the entertainment industry nowadays face a substantial risk: Large upfront investments are often necessary for movie productions, but only 20% of movies end up being profitable (Forbes, 2019).
+Indicators are needed that help companies estimate the financial of their movie, make more informed decisions and so are able to mitigate the risk of loosing money on a movie project.
+To enhance the movie production company's chances of producing profitable films the use of data analytics is crucial .
+By analyzing historical data on movie sucess, trends, correlations, and patterns can be uncovered and used to make informed decisions regarding genre, casting, or marketing strategies.
+Utilizing machine learning algorithms, our predictive models will be able to forecast potential box office performance and allow to optimize resources and achieve maximum profitability.

+## Tools Used
+- Jupyter noteebook
+- Python Programming
+- Pandas Library
+- Matplotlib for Visualisation